 <item>

-<guid isPermaLink="true">https://community.bosch-sensortec.com/mems-sensors-forum-jrmujtaw/post/question-on-imu-mounting-sensitivity-and-encapsulation-ZMzkNt9keWZGWpt</guid>
+<guid isPermaLink="true">https://community.bosch-sensortec.com/mems-sensors-forum-jrmujtaw/post/how-to-export-a-bme690-ai-model-from-bme-ai-studio-to-a-bsec-release-and-dRxcHtmr7jFOpdo</guid>

 </item>